Why you can trust The Zebra

 Typically homeowners insurance will require you to carry enough insurance for at least 80% of your home's replacement cost, as insurers only use replacement cost valuation if you suffer a covered loss.

-Homeowners insurance covers unexpected perils.
-Although longterm radon gas exposure could be hazardous, it is naturally occurring and is not a sudden event caused by an accident.
+Homeowners insurance covers against unexpected perils.
+Although longterm radon gas exposure could be hazardous, it is naturally occuring and is not a sudden event caused by an accident.

 Flood damage — regardless of cause —is not covered by homeowners insurance policies.
 To insure your home against flood damage in Maine, acquire insurance through FEMA's National Flood Insurance Program (NFIP) or via a private insurer.